lejaja9/pandas-2/Mind_the_Gap/Mind_the_Gap.md

 * Strategy is determined primarily by the team, not the driver

-I then made a scatterplot of all the qualifying times and gap to P1 (aside from Hamilton's qualifying mishap):
+I then made a scatterplot of all the qualifying times and gap to P1 (aside from Hamilton's 2016 European GP qualifying mishap):

 ![](Agg_quali.png)